j2css/j2c/README.md

 $ npm install j2c
 ```

-Please send a PR if you want to see it inclueded in other package systems.
+Please send a PR if you want to see it included in other package systems.

 ## Usage